gsuquet/ebalanceplusgame/src/data/README.md

 ### `equipmentTypes.json`
 List of all available equipment types, to be used by the different equipments and scenarios.

+### `equipmentTypesDurationParameters.json`
+Different parameters used for the duration of the equipment types.
+Currently unused as the parameters are set directly in `equipmentTypes.json`.
+To be used in a future version.

 ### `moneyParameters.json`
 Contains the parameters of the user's available money.